About

 - Livestream tables: approximately 2.7 metres by 1.7 metres

-- Compact/home versions: around 2.4 metres by 1.4 metres
+- Compact/home versions: approximately 2.4 metres by 1.4 metres

 Popularity